A Brief History of Our Club

 taken out in competition MUST be returned for handicapping

-always a good idea to read the notice boards before going
+a good idea to read the Notice Board before going

-out to play as there maybe one relevant to the days
+out to play as there may be information relating to the day's

 should always check the handicap sheet on the board to